 - What’s important to them when selecting a vendor?
 List what is most important, such as being a technology leader, having proven experience, being a domain expert, etc.

 - What are their most common objections?
 List the reasons you hear most often for why your solutions will not meet their needs.

 Finally, no persona is complete without a picture.
 Select a photo that accurately represents each persona.
 This can be a photo of an actual customer, or someone you found online.

 Example of a completed buyer persona

-Here are additional resources on buyer personas:
+Here are a few additional resources on buyer personas:

 Take a deeper dive into persona development by purchasing a copy of Content Marketing, Engineered.